afcarl/SeqMDN/README.md

-#  Mixture Density Network for predicting sequences
+#  Sequence predictiong Mixture Density Network (MDN)

 Given a sequence of data.
 The model creates a statistic over the next propable timestep depending on a given horizont of the past.
 The model tries to predict the next propable datapoint.